charliebidgood/ImgMax/readme.md

 ![image](readme_img/regex.png)

 5. Select the single element which defines your multi-colour channels used to obtain the images .
-This is important so you don't merge images with different channels (Brightfield, DAPI, FITC, Cy3, Cy5) together.
+This is important so you don't merge images with different channels (e.g. Brightfield, DAPI, FITC, Cy3, Cy5) together.
 ![image](readme_img/channel.png)